Optimal transport and unitary orbits in C*-algebras

 \subsection{Acknowledgements}

-The first author is partially supported by NSERC of Canada.
-The second author is partially supported by Sonata 9 NCN grant 2015/17/D/ST1/02529 and a Radboud Excellence Initiative fellowship.
-The third author is partially supported by a Prestige co-fund programme and a FWO scholarship.
-The authors are also indebted to George Elliott, Cy Maor, Robert McCann and Stuart White for a number of helpful discussions.
+BJ was partially supported by NSERC of Canada while at the University of Toronto.
+KRS was partially supported by Sonata 9 NCN grant 2015/17/D/ST1/02529 and a Radboud Excellence Initiative fellowship and is currently funded by currently funded by GA\v{C}R project 20-17488Y and RVO: 67985840.
+AV is partially supported by a Prestige co-fund programme and a FWO scholarship.
+KRS benefited from several visits to the Fields Institute, and the authors would also like to thank l'Institute Math\'ematiques de Jussieu-Paris Rive Gauche for hosting BJ and KRS in June 2018.
+The authors are indebted to George Elliott, Cy Maor, Robert McCann and Stuart White for a number of helpful discussions.